Climate change in Botswana: Impacts of climate change

 There are many causes for the differences in the impacts of climate change being experienced by both men and women this difference is range from psychological political economic and societal differences.
 Most sustainable arable farmers however are women who farmed to improve their household food security despite the increased role and agricultural production most women do not have control over land and lack access to agricultural extensions and credit.
 The numerous pages of the HIV pandemic have contributed to the limited access to productive resources services and skills all these factors make women particularly vulnerable to the impacts of climate change.
 Across the cities the impacts of climate change affect women and men differently.
 Women and girls experience the greatest impacts of climate change, which amplifies existing gender inequalities and poses unique threats to their livelihoods, health, and safety.

 Climate finance

 Botswana intends to reduce overall emissions by 15% from the base year of 2010 by 2038 at an anticipated cost of 18.4 billion US dollars.
 This emissions reduction target was estimated based on baseline GHGs inventory for the three GHGs being CO_{2}, CH_{4} and N_{2}O. Covering energy, waste, and agriculture sectors.
 This calculation does not include CH_{4} emissions from livestock farming, mostly from enteric fermentation, however, the country aims to implement mitigation measures for this sector.

+In the 2020s, Conservation International Botswana was associated with the Green Climate Fund project Ecosystem-based adaptation and mitigation in Botswana's communal rangelands, for which Conservation International is the accredited entity.
+The project focuses on communal rangelands in Ngamiland, Bobirwa and Kgalagadi.